nepkoder/internet-connection-status-javascript/README.md

 Note: It does not work on file:// ie locally.
 So, you need to setup these file on real working server..

-Demo: www.sujansth.com.np
-please, disconnect or turn off your wifi, ethernet or change ip to check demo !!
+Project Test Demo: www.sujansth.com.np/offline please, disconnect or turn off your wifi, ethernet or change ip to check demo !!
 Thank Your !!
-NepKoder/Sujan
+NepKoder/Sujan Shrestha